Top

 Can Life Insurance Deny a Claim for Lapse Before Death?

-Yes, a life insurance company may deny a claim by alleging the policy lapsed before death due to nonpayment of premiums.
-However, lapse based denials are frequently disputed and often overturned when the insurer failed to follow required notice, grace period, or billing rules.
+Yes, a life insurance company may deny a claim by alleging that the policy lapsed before the insured’s death due to nonpayment of premiums.
+However, lapse based denials are among the most frequently disputed life insurance denials and are often overturned when insurers fail to follow required notice, grace period, or billing rules.

 A lapse allegation does not automatically defeat a life insurance claim.

 A policy lapse occurs when the insurer claims coverage ended because premiums were not paid on time.
-Insurers often rely on lapse arguments when they want to avoid paying benefits, especially if payment history is complicated or automated payments failed.
+Insurers often rely on lapse arguments when payment history is complex, automated payments failed, or records are unclear.

-Not every missed or late payment results in a valid lapse.
+Not every missed or late payment results in a valid lapse under the policy or the law.

 Notice and Grace Period Requirements

-Most life insurance policies require insurers to provide:
+Most life insurance policies require insurers to take specific steps before coverage can terminate, including:

-• A defined grace period before coverage ends
+• A defined grace period during which coverage remains active

 If proper notice was not sent or the grace period was not honored, a lapse denial may be invalid.

-Many lapse denials stem from administrative problems, not true nonpayment.
+Many lapse denials arise from administrative or billing errors rather than intentional nonpayment.

 Common issues include: